-The information included in Kosmos Energy Ltd.'s 2021 Sustainability Report, other than the Subject Matter, has not been subjected to the procedures applied in our review and, accordingly, we express no conclusion on it.
+The information included in Kosmos Energy Ltd.'s 2020-2021 Sustainability Report, other than the Subject Matter, has not been subjected to the procedures applied in our review and, accordingly, we express no conclusion on it.

-Based on our review, we are not aware of any material modifications that should be made to the accompanying schedules of select sustainability information as of or for the year-ended December 31, 2021 in order for it to be in accordance with the Criteria.
+Based on our review, we are not aware of any material modifications that should be made to the accompanying schedules of select sustainability information for the year-ended December 31, 2020 in order for the schedules to be in accordance with the Criteria.